 There are many state-of-the-art products currently on the market that can help eliminate pain and the accompanying bruising, swelling, and bleeding that’s often associated with a traditional needle:

 Manufactured in Japan, the TSK STERiGLIDE™ offers the nearest to tip filler delivery.
 The tip design provides improved flexibility for improved precision and optimal control.
-The STERiGLIDE line is the only true second-generation microcannula explicitly designed for aesthetic injections.
+The STERiGLIDE line is the only true second generation microcannula designed specifically for aesthetic injections.

-Coming in the spring of 2021 are two exciting new products for the U.S. aesthetic marketplace: The Low Dead Space (LDS) Needles and The Invisible Needle.
-The marvelous LDS needles from TSK are designed to reduce the excess effective hub dead space to nearly zero.
+The Low Dead Space (LDS) Needles from TSK are designed to reduce the excess effective hub dead space to nearly zero.

 Simply put, there is virtually no wasted expensive medicine left behind in the hub of the needle.
 This could potentially result in cost savings for your practice never before realized.
 They will be available in three sizes: the 30G x 13mm, the 33G x 9mm, and the 33G x 13mm.